 AHRQ Hospital Survey on Patient Safety (HSOPS) - Overview

 The Tennessee Center for Patient Safety offers the survey to all safety partners at NO COST.
 Our survey is easy to setup, easy to take, and the results are delivered quickly.
-Your results will be compared to the national AHRQ benchmark as well as Tennessee.
+Your results will be compared to the national AHRQ benchmark as well as to your prior survey results.

-The Agency for Healthcare Research and Quality (AHRQ) has wwweloped the Hospital Survey on Patient Safety (HSOPS) that helps hospitals and health care systems assess an organization’s culture of patient safety.
+The Agency for Healthcare Research and Quality (AHRQ) has developed the Hospital Survey on Patient Safety (HSOPS) that helps hospitals and healthcare systems assess an organization’s culture of patient safety.
 The survey tool can be used to assess the safety culture of a hospital as a whole, or for specific units within the hospital, as well as to track changes in patient safety culture over time and evaluate the impact of patient safety interventions.

 Joint Commission Requirements

 The Joint Commission has issued Leadership Standards.
 The Leadership Standards are part of the accreditation manuals and are requirements for accreditation.
 An organization must comply with these standards to maintain accreditation.
 Regarding Standard LD.03.01.01 #1 “Leaders regularly evaluate the culture of safety and quality using valid and reliable tools.”
 Taking the survey through the Tennessee Center for Patient Safety on a regular basis will help you meet this standard.